Gómez HR sinks Nats after Martinez ejection, Mets sweep

+NEW YORK (AP) — Turns out, the only thing Mets manager Mickey Callaway lost this week was his voice.

+Days after New York’s front office declared support for its criticized, second-year skipper, Callaway’s players rallied for another startling victory Thursday and a four-game sweep of the division-rival Nationals.

-NEW YORK (AP) — Carlos Gómez lost his shoe during an early dash, then hit a go-ahead, three-run homer in the eighth inning that helped the New York Mets overcome a Nationals comeback that started after Washington manager Dave Martinez’s heated ejection for a 6-4 victory Thursday and a four-game sweep.
+Carlos Gómez slipped out of his shoe during an early dash, then hit a go-ahead, three-run homer in the eighth inning that helped the Mets overcome a comeback that started after Washington manager Dave Martinez’s heated ejection for a 6-4 victory.

 Gómez bolted around the bases, smacking himself in the helmet and letting out a few joyous shouts after his two-out shot against Wander Suero (1-4).
-It was the veteran’s first homer of the season and marked the third straight New York beat Washington in its final turn at-bat.
+Players jumped out of the dugout and danced on the warning track while he rounded the bases, greeting him with flying handshakes and hugs.

+- Tacoma's housing market is now the hottest in U.S. — and Seattle knows why

+- The opioid crisis comes to the classroom as soaring numbers of children born in drug withdrawal reach school age

 The Nationals seemed as if they’d snapped from their funk after Martinez’s ejection in the eighth.
 Plate umpire Bruce Dreckman rang up Washington’s Howie Kendrick for a strikeout as he tried to check his swing leading off, then tossed the veteran infielder.
 Martinez charged from the dugout, spiked his hat and kicked dirt on home plate while barking relentlessly at Dreckman.